BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-work-license.vega-lite.min.json" >}}

-Sure, mostly work projects are closed source.
-That totally makes sense from the data.
+When work projects are in Elm, they're mostly closed source, which you can see in these responses.
-I'm interested in nothing that permissive licenses are more popular than share-alike license.
+When work projects *are* open-source, it's interesting to note that permissive licenses (like BSD-3, under which the compiler and most packages are licensed) are more popular than share-alike licenses like the GPL.

 TODO: this data needs to be cleaned to correct "viral".